An identity in the Bethe subalgebra of $\mathbb{C}[\mathfrak{S}_n]$: Introduction

 A natural question is whether there are analogous results for $\calD^+_n$.
 For a partial answer, consider the inverse Wronskian problem for \emph{rational functions}: given $g(u) \in \CC(u)$, find $V \subset \CC(u)$ such that $\Wr_V = g$.
 Theorem~\ref{thm:main} implies that if $E$ is an eigenspace of $\bethe(z_1,\dots,z_n)$, then $\ker(\calD^+_{E})$ is an $n$-dimensional subspace of $\CC(u)$, which is a solution to the inverse Wronskian problem for the rational function $\frac{1}{w(u)}$.
 However, in this case we are not getting \emph{all} rational solutions: unlike the polynomial inverse Wronskian problem, the rational inverse Wronskian has infinitely many solutions of any given dimension.
 We discuss this further in Section~\ref{sec:conclusion}.

 This paper is structured as follows.
 Sections~\ref{sec:diff} and~\ref{sec:bethe} provide background on the fundamental differential operator of a subspace $V \subset \CC(u)$, and on the Bethe subalgebra of $\CC[\Sn]$.
 The proof of Theorem~\ref{thm:main} is given in Section~\ref{sec:main}.
-Sections~\ref{sec:commute}, \ref{sec:schubert} and \ref{sec:duality} establish additional properties of the algebra $\bethe(z_1, \dots, z_n)$, starting with a combinatorial proof of commutativity, and culminating in the fact that the operators $\beta^+_{k,l} \in \CC[\Sn]$ are generators (Theorem~\ref{thm:commute}).
+Sections~\ref{sec:commute}, \ref{sec:schubert} and \ref{sec:duality} establish additional properties of the algebra $\bethe(z_1, \dots, z_n)$, beginning with a combinatorial proof of commutativity, and culminating in the fact that the operators $\beta^+_{k,l} \in \CC[\Sn]$ are generators (Theorem~\ref{thm:commute}).
 We conclude with a discussion of the mysterious operator $\calD^+_n$, and other open questions in Section~\ref{sec:conclusion}.
 In keeping with our stated objectives, our exposition includes proofs of known results whenever the original proof was based on the Bethe ansatz or derived from identities in algebras other than $\CC[\Sn]$, e.g. using Schur--Weyl duality.

 \begin{ack} This work became possible thanks to discussions during the Fields Institute Thematic Program on Combinatorial Algebraic Geometry in 2016, with Joel Kamnitzer, Frank Sottile, and David Speyer.
+I thank Vitaly Tarasov and an anonymous referee, for pointing out some recent relevant references.
 Innumerable calculations for this project were carried out using \texttt{Sage} \cite{sage}. \end{ack}